khabzcodes/wewantwaste/README.md

 This project completely reimagines the skip selection process of the original website.
 After entering a postcode (such as LE10 1SH) and selecting "garden waste" on the original site, users encounter a basic skip selection page that lacks visual appeal and modern UX patterns.

-Our redesigned interface transforms this critical selection phase with:
+My redesigned interface transforms this critical selection phase with:

 - **Visual-First Selection**: Clear visualization of different skip sizes and types
 - **Intuitive Filtering System**: Easy filtering by size, placement requirements, and compatibility